-Visit the Buninyong Festival's website for more information about the full program, the Children's Photo Competition, stall bookings, and more.
+Visit the Buninyong Festival's website for more information about the program closer to the date.

 The Buninyong Good Life Festival was held annually for five years on the 3rd weekend in October, from 2011 (when it replaced the Buninyong Gold King Festival) until 2015.

 Photos below were taken by the Buninyong Community Website photographer, Liz Lumsdon, during the 2015 Buninyong Good Life Festival which drew large crowds who enjoyed lots of activities and interesting stalls in Desoza Park.

 The scene could have been from 100 years ago, apart from the power poles and perhaps people's clothing, but it was all part of the festivities of the 2012 Buninyong Good Life Festival.

 To contact the Buninyong Good Life Festival Committee:

 The Good Life Festival replaced the former Gold King Festival in 2011.

 The last Buninyong Gold King Festival was held on Friday 27th - Sunday 29th March 2009 with many fun activities as always.
 Wonderful autumn weather brought happy crowds who enjoyed the lively entertainment, street parade, Art Exhibition, folk music, craft stalls, Teddy Bears Picnic, walking tours, market stalls, Bunny Breakfast, Church fete, fun runs and much more ...